EB corbos Linux SDK

 All examples make use of the kernel “linux-image-generic”.
 This is a meta-package and always takes the latest available Ubuntu Jammy package.
 The Canonical Ubuntu apt repositories are used to build the examples.

-Note that the only difference to the corresponding amd64 image is the arch specification in the last line, all further shared yaml files for the arm64 Jammy images with berrymill and elbe are identical to the amd64 QEMU jammy images, and hence documented already in the previous section.
+Note that the only difference to the corresponding amd64 image is the arch specification in the last line, all further shared yaml files for the arm64 Jammy images with berrymill and debootstrap are identical to the amd64 QEMU jammy images, and hence documented already in the previous section.

 The arm64/qemu/jammy/berrymill image makes use of the above mentioned configurations, and extends it with an own root.yaml and a specific Makefile.